IslandSparky/Python/README.md

 # Python
-Some of my python code
+No python code in this repository yet.

-See the tank program.
+See the tank repository for a simple tank shooter game.